 Remember also your Creator in the days of your youth, before the evil days come and the years draw near of which you will say, “I have no pleasure in them”;

-Ahh, to be young again, independent, carefree, and enjoy life without accountability.
-Even when raised in a morally stable home it’s easy to get entangled by the ear and eye candies of this world.
-Our youngsters need to be reminded of God’s omnipresence in their daily lives (conversations, actions, and thoughts) so that if/when they get over-the-hill they may look back with more gratitude than regret.
+Ahh, to be young again, independent, and carefree.
+Even when raised in a morally stable home, it’s easy to get entangled by the ear and eye candies of this world.
+Our youth need to be reminded of God’s omnipresence in their daily lives (conversations, actions, and thoughts) so that if/when they get over-the-hill they may look back with more gratitude than regret.

 1 Peter 3:3-4 (NLT)

 Don’t be concerned about the outward beauty of fancy hairstyles, expensive jewelry, or beautiful clothes.
 You should clothe yourselves instead with the beauty that comes from within, the unfading beauty of a gentle and quiet spirit, which is so precious to God.